Ministry of Petroleum (Iran): History

-The Ministry of petroleum of Islamic Republic of Iran was formed with the aim of applying the principle of Iranian national ownership and sovereignty to oil and gas resources, and separating sovereignty functions from company in the management and development of oil and gas industry of the country.
+The Islamic Republic of Iran formed the Ministry with the aim of applying the principle of Iranian national ownership and sovereignty to oil and gas resources, and separating sovereignty functions from company in the management and development of oil and gas industry of the country.
 Since the petroleum industry has a special role in the country's economy as a propellant industry and plays a key role in achieving the major goals of national economy, the ministry's performance is very important.

 Iran holds 836.47 billion barrels of liquid hydrocarbon reserves (crude oil, liquids and gas condensate) and about 34 trillion gas reserves.
-It is ranked first in the world in terms of having a total hydrocarbon reserves and in terms of energy security in the world.
+It is ranked first in the world in terms of total hydrocarbon reserves and energy security.
 Also, the privileges like geopolitical position of the country and availability of powerful human capital have given it more strength.

-The National Petroleum Procurement Proposal was signed by 17 representatives of National Petroleum Commission on 8 December 1950.
+The National Petroleum Procurement Proposal was signed by 17 representatives of the National Petroleum Commission on 8 December 1950.
 In the text of message was following: "we are proposing for Iranian oil industry to be announced in all regions of the country without exception under the name of well-being of Iranian people and in order to contribute to peace of the world: all exploration, extraction and exploitation operations be in the control of government."

 Following the announcement of this proposal, "the law of oil Nationalization throughout the country and two-month extension to Petroleum Commission to study around implementation of this principle" passed in National Assembly and eventually in the Senate on 29 March 1950.
 Thus, The National Iranian Oil Company was established.